 When I started watching The Chosen, I was grateful that it was free, and I was not planning to make a donation.
 By the time I had finished watching Season 1, I eagerly wanted to be part of funding the next season.
 “Now this is worth supporting,” I thought.
 Have you seen those memes that advertise a product that’s so awesome, that all you can say is, “Take my money!”?
 Well, that pretty much sums up my response to The Chosen.

 Is this series perfect?
 Of course not; no show is.
 But I have to say this is the best “Jesus” show I have seen.
 They have managed to deliver an endearing portrayal of Jesus’ humanity (from being silly and playing with children, to joking with the disciples and dancing at a wedding) without diminishing His divinity.
 The Chosen does an exceptional job of highlighting the relatability of the characters and showing how they could see Jesus as a beloved friend, not just someone to revere.

 Have you watched The Chosen yet?
 If you haven’t, I hope these thoughts have encouraged you to at least check out the first episode.

 (And fun fact, the title of this blog can be sung to the tune of “Do You Want to Build a Snowman?” because #girlmom …)

 Robin helps out with tech-related tasks and reads articles for the Audio Apologetics Blog-Cast.
-She has a master’s degree in Geospatial Intelligence and works part-time with the U.S. Army Corps of Engineers, but her favorite job is being a wife/mom/homemaker.
-In her free time, she loves studying apologetics, reading classical literature, and birdwatching.
+She has a master’s degree in Geospatial Intelligence and works part-time as a Geographic Information Systems (GIS) specialist, but her favorite job is being a wife/mom/homemaker.
+In her free time, she loves studying apologetics, reading classic literature, and birdwatching.